avantifellows/plio-backend/plio/static/plio/docs/download_csv_README.md

   - `question_type`: the type of question (e.g. `mcq`)
   - `question_text`: the text of the question itself
   - `question_options`: the options for the question
   - `question_correct_answer`: the correct answer for the given question.
 For `question_type = mcq`, this represents the index of the correct answer among the `question_options`.
-Here, `answer = 1` indicates that the first option has been marked as the correct answer.
+In this case, `question_correct_answer = 1` indicates that the first option has been marked as the correct answer.

     For `question_type = checkbox`, it contains a list of indices corresponding to the options which are correct.
-Here, `answer = [2,3]` indicates that the second and third options have been marked as the correct answers.
+In this case, `question_correct_answer = [2,3]` indicates that the second and third options have been marked as the correct answers.

   Example:
   | item_id | item_type | item_time | question_type | question_text                                   | question_options                                             | question_correct_answer |